dgroomes/mongodb-playground/materialized/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * DONE Remove the "lastModified" stuff from this project.
-* Consolidate the "refresh" code.
+* DONE Consolidate the "refresh" code.
 I don't think the "grouped by city" intermediate aggregation is useful here.
 I think that is more useful for the `incremental/` sub-project